ScryEngineering/scrygroup.com/content/tutorial-pages/2018-05-06/Pytest-fixtures.md

         yield c
 ```

-Now eveything works well, the test no longer errors.
+Now everything works well, the test no longer errors.
 The test itself is fairly simple here but the fixture to set up the test client needed a lot of additional work.
 There's 2 issues that become immediately apparent here:

 1. A lot of code is getting duplicated per file to set up the fixtures.
 2. A lot of the configuration is duplicated with the main app itself.